Here at CheapInsurance.com, we bring you everything you need to know about SR-22 car insurance in Utah State.

 Drivers failing to meet these state minimum requirements can be fined or their license may be suspended.

-SR-22 policies are often more expensive than standard minimum liability insurance policies due to the severity of the associated traffic violations.
+SR-22 insurance premiums are often more expensive than standard minimum liability insurance policies due to the severity of the associated traffic violations.

 If you haven’t been ordered to carry SR-22 insurance and don’t have a revoked or suspended driver’s license, then you don’t need to carry an SR-22 certificate.